blankly-finance/blankly-docs/content/en/futures/getting-started.md

+---
-# Getting started with Blankly Futures
+title: Getting Started with Futures
+description: Blankly is the first open-source platform to support backtesting futures.
+position: 5
+version: 1.0
+category: Futures
+---

 Blankly is the first open-source platform to support backtesting futures.

 Getting started with futures trading on blankly is slightly more involved than SPOT markets since it is one of our newest features.
 This page will aim to guide you through it, and in the future we hope to make the process more streamlined so you can focus on building trading algorithms.

-# Initializing with the CLI
+## Initializing with the CLI

-TODO link to CLI setup page

-You will need the blankly CLI installed.
+You will need the [blankly CLI installed](/getting-started/installation).
 If you've already done this you can skip this step.
 Otherwise the CLI can be installed through `pip`:

 ```bash
 $ pip install blankly